reactjs/react-router-redux/README.md

 The entire state that we are interested in boils down to one thing: the URL.
 This is an extremely simple library that just puts the URL in redux state and keeps it in sync with any react-router changes.
 Additionally, you can change the URL via redux and react-router will change accordingly.

 ```
-npm install redux-simple-router
+npm install react-router-redux
 ```

-If you want to install the next major version, use `redux-simple-router@next`.
-Run `npm dist-tag ls redux-simple-router` to see what `next` is aliased to.
+If you want to install the next major version, use `react-router-redux@next`.
+Run `npm dist-tag ls react-router-redux` to see what `next` is aliased to.

-View the [CHANGELOG](https://github.com/rackt/redux-simple-router/blob/master/CHANGELOG.md) for recent changes.
+View the [CHANGELOG](https://github.com/rackt/react-router-redux/blob/master/CHANGELOG.md) for recent changes.

 Read the [API docs](#api) farther down this page.

 ##### _What about redux-router?_

 [redux-router](https://github.com/rackt/redux-router) is another project which solves the same problem.
 However, it's far more complex.
-Take a quick look at [the code for this library](https://github.com/rackt/redux-simple-router/blob/master/src/index.js)—it's extremely minimal. redux-router is much bigger and more complex.
+Take a quick look at [the code for this library](https://github.com/rackt/react-router-redux/blob/master/src/index.js)—it's extremely minimal. redux-router is much bigger and more complex.

 That said, redux-router is a fine project and has features this doesn't provide.
 Use it if you like it better.